-- The object of knowledge representation is to express knowledge in a computer-tractable form, so that agents can perform well - A knowledge representation language is defined by: - its syntax, which defines all possible sequences of symbols that constitute sentences of the language. - Ex: Sentences in a book, bit patterns in computer memory - its semantics, which determines the facts in the world to which the sentences refer. - Each sentence makes a claim about the world. - An agent is said to believe a sentence about the world.
+- Object of knowledge representation (KR): express knowledge in a computer-tractable form, so that agents can perform well - A KR language is defined by: - Syntax: defines all possible sequences of symbols that constitute sentences of the language - Ex: Sentences in a book, bit patterns in computer memory - Semantics: determines facts in the world to which the sentences refer - Each sentence makes a claim about the world. - An agent is said to believe a sentence about the world.